Links on SoundGuys may earn us a commission. Learn more.

 How does the Grado Labs SR60x sound?

 Grado headphones’ characteristic sound isn’t the most popular, but it’s beloved by many.
 Broadly speaking, sounds from 90Hz up a little past 1kHz are right where they should be, within a couple of decibels.
-However, like most open-backed headphones the SR60x sub-bass response is very under-emphasized compared to what most consumers are used to—as represented by our studio target curve in pink below.
+However, like most open-backed headphones the SR60x sub-bass response is very under-represented compared to what many listeners are used to.
+This is likely targeting something close to our “studio” target curve, shown in pink below.

 At 2kHz, 4kHz, and 9kHz, significant peaks are present in the frequency response that will boost sounds like string plucks and strums, certain cymbal shimmers, and hi-hats.
 Not all of these sounds will sound boosted, but many of them will.
 This is a pretty good way to get certain instruments that get lost in a mix to stand out, but ideally it happens during the production stage of a song, not with your headphones!
 Generally speaking, these kinds of narrow, pronounced peaks in a frequency response are undesirable, since any swings in emphasis can have weird effects on your music.
 It’s not extremely noticeable all the time, but it’s not for everyone.